nguyea4/learngit/README.md

          create mode 100644 hello_world.py
       ~~~
    * Push commit to branch: `git push`
     *  It probably will tell you that there is no upstream for your new branch.
 This means your local branch needs to connect with the online repo branch.
 It will suggest making a branch with the same online that your local branch connects to with ` git push --set-upstream origin hello_world`
+    *  EDIT: I ran into problems with authentication needing to make a token.
+I followed [this instruction](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) given by the terminal.
+Follow whatever they suggest.
+Still figuring out how this work.

 ## Markdown README file  <a id="readme"></a>
 use 1 \# [Header], or  \#\# [header2] or \#\#\# [header 3] etc. for smaller headers